cta-observatory/protopipe/docs/mva/index.rst

     Method:
      name: 'RandomForestClassifier'  # AdaBoostClassifier or RandomForestClassifier
      target_name: 'label'  # Name of the labels
-     tuned_parameters:  # List of hyperparameters to be optimised
+     tuned_parameters:  # List of hyper-parameters to be optimized
       n_estimators: [200]
       max_depth: [null]
       min_samples_split: [2]